lalakii/MouseClickTool/README_en.md

 ## FAQs

-If there is software that cannot be clicked, try running this software as an administrator.
+If any of the software is not clickable, try running this software as an administrator or with TrustedInstaller privileges.
+Here's an extractor tool: [M2TeamArchived/NSudo](https://github.com/M2TeamArchived/NSudo/releases/)

 Be careful when setting up hotkeys that they don't conflict with other programs.